8059blank/8059blank.github.io/_posts/hackac/2021-09-16-HACK@AC Information.md

 * To ensure fairness, any team wholly or partially consisting of the following personnel will not be eligible for prizes:
   * A participant who is not an existing student from a local educational institution
-  * Personnel from ACS(I) and CSA involved in the organisation of DSO-NUS CTF 2021
+  * Personnel from ACS(I) and CSA involved in the organisation of HACK@AC
   * Existing CSA staff, including interns and temporary staff

 * All decisions made by the Organisers are final, including decisions on eligibility, awarding of prizes, cheating or misconduct, termination of activity, or disqualification.
 The Organisers reserve the right to change the rules where required.